The In-plant, 2.0

 Related story: 10 Mistakes When Investing In New Technology

-Keith Nickoloff is a long-time friend of the in-plant industry, and serves as president and chief customer officer of Pharos Systems, a software and services provider to the higher-ed, government and corporate markets.
+Keith Nickoloff is a long-time friend of the in-plant industry, and serves as president of PathForward.
+He was previously president and chief customer officer of Pharos Systems, a software and services provider to the higher-ed, government and corporate markets.
 He received the Print on Demand Pioneer of the Millennium award in 2000 and was named one of the 10 most influential leaders in digital printing.
 Keith has contributed dozens of articles and keynote speeches over his 36-year career in print, where he started at Eastman Kodak before retiring to form his consulting company, PathForward, in 1996.
 PathForward merged with Pharos in 2009.
 Contact Keith at: firstname.lastname@example.org